-The southernmost points of Ireland, Mizen Head and the slightly more southern Brow Head offers some truly amazing views.
+The southernmost points of Ireland, Mizen Head, and the slightly more southern Brow Head offer some truly amazing views.
 There are also a couple of cute little towns nearby where you could stop for a coffee or an ale.
 Make sure you go on a clear/sunny day—with clouds in the way, you won’t be able to see much.

 Pro tip: Because these are isolated spots, get some local advice about the best ways to visit.